Delivery Room Errors & Injuries

 Contact our nationally recognized birth injury team online or call (502) 242-8872 to speak with an experienced lawyer.

-Birth Injuries Can Have Long-Term Effects
+Delivery Room Errors Can Have Long-Term Effects

 Infants are extremely vulnerable, and small medical mistakes that an adult could withstand might leave permanent marks on a newborn.
 Low oxygen levels can lead to mental impairment; a forceful delivery can cause arm and shoulder disability or paralysis; mis-dosed anesthesia can damage organs.
 Your baby will have these disabilities or injuries their entire life.
 As a parent, you’ll face an even harder path forward than most—not to mention the likelihood of high doctor bills and other disability-related expenses.